Constant Pins Screen

 Constant pins can be enabled or disabled from this screen by checking or unchecking the checkbox in the Enabled column.
 Disabling this option will stop the pin from being held constant without removing the pin from the screen.

-• Input - this pin is driven, XJTAG must not drive this net (and will exclude it from analysis during Connection Test).
+• Excluded - this pin is driven, and XJTAG should not drive this net (and will exclude it from analysis) during Connection Test.

-NB: If your circuit uses 1149.6 testing, then on a net with a coupling capacitor defined, a constant value of Input will be observed during both AC and DC testing, but values of High and Low can only be observed during DC tests due to the way in which the 1149.6 standard works.
+N.B.
+If your circuit uses 1149.6 testing, then on a net with a coupling capacitor defined, a constant value of Excluded will be observed during both AC and DC parts of the connection test, but values of High and Low can only be observed during DC tests due to the way in which the 1149.6 standard works.

 The Add... button opens a dialog in which a pin from the circuit can be chosen and its constant value specified.